vktr/jails/README.md

 // permission.
 var isolator = new AppDomainIsolator();

+// Add unrestricted file IO permissions to the AppDomainIsolator isolator.Permissions.AddPermission(new FileIOPermission(PermissionState.Unrestricted));

 using(var jail = Jail.Create(isolator))
 {
     // Create a real dynamic proxy which will forward any calls to the